-

 Launch of Crime Factory’s Hard Labour anthology and other crime writing news

-There’s a hell of a lot going on crime writing wise for me at the moment.
 In addition to the launch of my debut novel, Ghost Money, I have several pieces of short fiction coming out.
-Things are also busy in … Continue reading
+Things are also busy in regard to Crime Factory Publications, the small press I have stared with two other Melbourne friends, Cameron Ashley and Liam Jose.

-Posted in Adrian McKinty, Angela Savage, Australian crime fiction, Christopher G Moore, Crime Factory, Crime Factory Publications, Crime fiction, Crime fiction and film from Cambodia, David Whish-Wilson, Garry Disher, Ghost Money, Leigh Redhead, Noir fiction, Peter Corris
+Posted in Adrian McKinty, Angela Savage, Australian crime fiction, Christopher G Moore, Crime Factory, Crime Factory Publications, Crime fiction, Crime fiction and film from Cambodia, David Whish-Wilson, Garry Disher, Leigh Redhead, Noir fiction, Peter Corris

 Tagged Adrian Mckinty, Angela Savage, Christopher G Moore, Crime Factory Publications, David Whish-Wilson, Garry Disher, Ghost Money, Hard Labour, Helen Fitzgerald, Le Samourai, Leigh Redhead, Max Allan Collins, Max Quinlan, Noir Nation, Peter Corris, Phnom Penh Noir, Wyatt